santiagoolivos/signatureapi-tutorials/powerautomate/how-to-handle-errors.md

 Automation helps HR teams stay on top of signature issues by:

 * Monitoring contract delivery and signature status in real time.
-* Automatically detecting when a contract is rejected or bounced.
+* Automatically detecting when a contract bounced.
 * Instantly notifying the HR team on Slack when something goes wrong.
 * Reducing manual follow-ups and delays in the onboarding or document signing process.